savonet/liquidsoap/doc/content/install.md

 how to use OPAM.
 In order to use it:

 - [you should have at least OPAM version 2.1](https://opam.ocaml.org/doc/Install.html),
 - not all version of the OCaml compiler are supported.
-You can run `opam info liquidsoap` to find out.
+You can run `opam info liquidsoap-lang` to find out.

 You can create a switch for a specific OCaml version as follows: